 Many of you have asked us about recent news stories regarding the short supply of flowers affecting the floral industry right now.
 The supply-demand imbalance for flowers has been unprecedented in the last 30 years, however, have been fortunate enough to partner with amazing farms, and suppliers that have allowed us to be shielded from many of the issues seen in the industry.
-I want to take this opportunity to explain what is causing the tight market conditions and how they might impact the days, weeks, and months ahead.
+I want to take this opportunity to explain what is causing the tight market conditions and how they might impact flower supply across the industry.

 Two years ago, the entire world confronted a massive disruption from the Covid pandemic.
 The global economy ground to a halt, and many U.S. florists and flower distributors shut down, at least temporarily.
 Around the world, the growers were being impacted as flower demand collapsed.
 Nobody could predict what would happen next.
 As a result, many growers made decisions in 2020, reducing cost and pared-back production volumes.
 However, we are still dealing with the downstream effects of those decisions.
 Exacerbating the supply constraints, several largescale grower/online-only bouquet makers supplying mass markets have acquired South American farms, thus reducing products available to the local brick and mortar flower shops and florist channel.
 On top of all that, Mother Nature has recently weighed in with inclement weather conditions in Colombia and Ecuador, which has further reduced growing or destroyed flower farm production.

 The pandemic and supply chain backlogs also wreaked havoc with the delicate fresh flower supply chain and logistics companies that get flowers to us fresh from the farms.
 Passenger flights have reduced dramatically, forcing increased demand to cargo airlines for freight.
 In some cases, cargo planes have been redeployed from South America to other world regions to accommodate spiking demand.
 The result – is higher prices for air cargo and less space availability for perishable items like flowers.
 Complicating distribution issues even more, U.S. trucking companies are struggling to hire farm-to-market drivers due to the explosion of e-commerce in the past year, which has driven farm-to-market driver demand all-time high.